 Moving through grief and bereavement to find a way to manage your life.

 Understanding yourself better to break habitual patterns.

 Working out the most successful way to manage your relationships.

 Help available around the current Cov1D 19 health crisis.

 - In my private practice in Harrogate I charge from £60 a session.

 - Payment can be made by bank transfer

 I see clients at any time except at weekends.

 In the current health crisis I am working online only.

-I work in private practice in Harrogate.
+I work in private practice in central Harrogate.